anmolseth00/262-grad-project/README.md

 # 262-grad-project

 ## Files in this Repository:
-demo.py: Python script combining the proof of concept and langchain conversation features into a script that can be run entirely from command line.
+`demo.py`: Python script combining the proof of concept and langchain conversation features into a script that can be run entirely from the command line.
 Allows users to make queries and then either ask questions about the results or receive research suggestions or other insights from the GPT API.

-MVP.ipynb: Proof of concept notebook for the arXiv API and using GPT to make queries based on user input
+`MVP.ipynb`: Proof of concept notebook for the arXiv API and using GPT to make queries based on user input

+`streamlit.py`:

 ## Environment and Setup Details:
 Python 3